thegetty/quire-docs/content/documentation/multiformat-output.md

 ### EPUBCheck Validation

 If you will be distributing your EPUB file via e-book vendors/distributors, it will have to pass validation with [EPUBCheck](https://github.com/w3c/epubcheck).
-EPUBCheck verifies that the file conforms to EPUB standards which ensures that it will work properly across the multiplicity of devices it may be read on.
+EPUBCheck verifies that the file conforms to EPUB standards which ensures that it will work properly across devices.
 A valid EPUB will also ensure a valid MOBI file.

 Quire’s default output will pass EPUBCheck, but the EPUB standard is very strict and a number of things can lead to an invalid file.
 By far the most common errors are broken internal links in markdown files to other files or to heading or image anchors within the file.